 Now cleaning can just mean wiping the tip on your scouring pad a couple of times, so no big deal.
 But if the irons been sitting for a few minutes you need to go a bit further.
 You need to clean and then ‘tin’ the tip.

 The ‘tinning’ prevents the oxidation of the tip and to do it the tip needs to be hot and clean.
 So you pick up your hot iron, wipe the tip on the scouring pad a few times and then immediately melt solder onto the tip to tin it.
-Don’t be shy with the solder, it’s cheap and it will drop of the tip as you do it, but some will stick, kind of ‘paint’ the tip with solder and then wipe the excess on your scour, then do your solder joints straight away.
+Don’t be shy with the solder, it’s cheap and it will drop off the tip as you do it, but some will stick, kind of ‘paint’ the tip with solder and then wipe the excess on your scour, then do your solder joints straight away.

 If you put the iron down for a minute after tinning it, you will probably just need to wipe it on the scouring pad again and then you can solder.
 But wait too long and you will need to clean and tin it again.
-This is why it’s a good idea to load a board up with say all the resistors and then solder them all in at once instead of putting one in, solder it, put the next one in etc. That way you can do a few joints, wipe clean and do a few more etc. By the way, you should tin a new tip the first time you use it, before the iron gets hot for the first time the tip will be shiny, it heats up and starts going dark, clean it and tin it.
+This is why it’s a good idea to load a board up with say all the resistors and then solder them all in at once instead of putting one in, solder it, put the next one in etc. That way you can do a few joints, wipe clean and do a few more etc. By the way, you should tin a new tip the first time you use it before the iron gets hot for the first time the tip will be shiny, it heats up and starts going dark, clean it and tin it.

-It’s not really that difficult and with practice it will become second nature, you will get to know when you need to tin the tip and when you can get away with just wiping it.
-Be careful though wiping it enough will always clean it, but it should be shiny after wiping it, or it will oxidise very quickly.
+It’s not really that difficult and with practice, it will become second nature, you will get to know when you need to tin the tip and when you can get away with just wiping it.
+Be careful though wiping it enough will always clean it, it should be shiny after wiping it, or it will oxidise very quickly.

 Now the idea with soldering is you want to get both of the things you are joining hot enough and then introduce solder.
 Don’t load up the tip with solder and try to transfer it to the joint.
 You should touch both pieces you want to join with the tip at the same time and hold it there for a couple of seconds to allow them to heat up.